List of 100 Bullets characters: Augustus Medici

-First appeared in issue #5, he is Trust's most powerful member.
+First appearing in issue #5, he is Trust's most powerful member.
 Augustus is the de facto leader of the thirteen families and has plans to bring peace to the rivalries that plague the Trust.
 Since the death of Daniel Peres, Augustus became even more powerful and has consolidated his position by removing the Peres family from power.
 Other family heads are now plotting against him.
 Through Shepherd, Augustus monitored Graves and his schemes, as well as his son.
 Later events have forced him to deal directly with Graves and accede to Lono's suggestion to pardon Kotias and Vasco for their participation in a failed scheme to assassinate him.
 It seems that his power is ever increasing, with all the remaining houses dominated by his position.
 It also seems that he had an agreement with Graves and Vasco about protecting Rothstein.
 It is eventually revealed that Augustus, Graves and Vasco were the masterminds behind a decades-long plan to assume control of the Trust, a plot which drove most of the series' events and many characters' motives.
 With the death of Vasco, both Augustus and Graves agreed to a sit down with the remaining houses, with Augustus prepared to discuss the terms of what he termed his "surrender" to the newly aligned Trust power of Megan Dietrich, Tibo Vermeer, and Joan D'Arcy.
 Augustus then negotiated the appointment of the House of Vasco to Agent Graves, before stepping down to hand the House of Medici to his son, Benito.
 In issue #100, Benito is killed by the remaining houses, minus Graves.
 Graves confronts Augustus, stating that he knew his actions would lead to his son's death, but before this can be confirmed, it is revealed that Lono is in Augustus' chair.
 After Dizzy shoots Lono, Graves executes the unarmed Augustus.